How the National Arts Centre's Policy Protects Your Privacy

 1-866-850-2787, ext 560.

-If we are unable to resolve your complaint in a satisfactory manner, you can contact the Office of the Privacy Commissioner of Canada, at www.privcom.gc.ca.
+If we are unable to resolve a complaint regarding the management of your personal information in a satisfactory manner, you can contact the Office of the Privacy Commissioner of Canada, at www.privcom.gc.ca .